protoEvangelion/portfolio/README.md

 ## Setup

-Add `appConfig.json` at root and run `npm run setup:web` and place the JSON of that output in the `appConfig.json` file
+Add `appConfig.json` at root and run `npm run setup` and place the JSON of that output in the `appConfig.json` file